sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 ## Concepts
 Quantization : putting things in bins (AKA discretization).
 Useful to switch from a mulitple bits/bytes representation to fewer bits/bytes.
 Binarization is a quantization on 1 bit (2 possible states).

+Normalized energy :

 # Architecture review

-*Binary Connect (Courbariaux & al. in 2015)* : from 32 FP weights to 1 bit weights.
+##Binary Connect (Courbariaux & al. in 2015)
+From 32 FP weights to 1 bit weights.
 Using 32x less memory at run time.
 At training, makes use of FP representation to update the weights.
 Then reduce the weights to the set {-1, 1} with the sign(weight) function for all forward passes.

 The set with negative and positive values will allow the network to use ReLU activations functions.
 "Naïve" binary (0, 1) would otherwise cause all the values to be positive eventually (rendering ReLU effectless).
 It would require tricks like batch normalization to keep negative values.